[Interview] Elephant in the summit room — Russia's uranium exports

 US company Westinghouse has confirmed it is seeking approval from national governments for a replacement fuel that would work in Soviet-designed reactors, starting in 2024 — an estimate Slivyak said is "optimistic" and could take up to five years.

-US fuel is also likely to be expensive and would require a new waste management system, as Rosatom is also responsible for handling spent fuel.
+US nuclear fuel is also likely to be expensive and would require a new waste management system, as Rosatom is also responsible for handling spent fuel.

+"Even if they do come up with good replacement fuel in time, it will still be used to keep old risky Sovjet reactors in business that do not meet modern safety measures," Sivyak said.
+"EU leaders should focus on reaching an agreement that will break all dependency on Rusian energy."